iit-DLSLab/robotlib/README.md

     // Define and populate a leg data map object robotlib::RobotBase::LegDataMap<bool> stance_status {robot->makeLegDataMap<bool>(false)}; // or auto stance_status {robot->makeLegDataMap<bool>(0.0)};

-The LegDataMap object can be seen as a list of pairs: each pair associates a stored data to a leg.
+The LegDataMap object is a list of pairs.
+Each pair associates the shared pointer of a leg to a data.

-Notice that the constructor of the LegDataMap class produces not real time operations.
-With the aim of letting the user managing more carefully not real time operations, the LegDataMap constructor is made private, such that the user is forced to use a RobotBase object to create a LegDataMap one.
-Each time you see the word *make* inside a Robotlib function name, it means that the function is instantiating a data structure with non real time operations (that is, it allocates dynamic memory).
+Notice that the constructor of the LegDataMap class allocates dynamic memory.
+With the aim of letting the user managing more carefully dynamic memory allocation, the LegDataMap constructor is made private, such that the user is forced to use a RobotBase object to create a LegDataMap one.
+Each time you see the word *make* inside a Robotlib function name, it means that the function is instantiating a data structure with dynamic memory allocation.

 Let's now populate the stance_status variable